 These five goals for SaaS management ensure the proper controls are set around your SaaS investments.
 From elementary to advanced, once met, these goals will drive your SaaS strategy into the future.

 Uncover opportunities for cost savings, better employee experience, and grow revenue through professional SaaS management.

-Enterprises of 1,000 employees can be managing over 600 SaaS applications.
+Enterprises can be managing over 600 SaaS applications.
 Discovering these applications has proven nearly impossible.
 In fact, Zylo discovers two to three times as many applications as the average enterprises estimate through manual efforts.

 Once the discovery of applications is complete, a SaaS system of record also contains all the relevant information necessary to determine the value of the enterprise SaaS stack.